NVIDIA/NeMo/README.md

 ## 9. Known Issues
 <a id="markdown-known-issues" name="known-issues"></a>
+Fixes for the following issues will be released shortly:
 * The inference hyperparameter search is not available in this release.
 Please use the NeMo Megatron 22.06.RC2 training container to use this feature
 * Accuracy and performance measurement for GPT-3 is currently not supported Please use the NeMo Megatron 22.05 inference container to use this feature
 * For running inference on BCP please use the NeMo Megatron 22.03 inference container